• Skip to main content

 Remember it’s a conversation

-It’s a two-way exchange of information that’s important for you both, it is not an investigation.
-Focus on how you and your partner are going to have safer and pleasurable sexual experiences rather than asking about the number of previous partners or pressuring them to share information they don't want to.
+It’s an exchange of information that’s important for you both.
+Focus on how you and your partner/s are going to have safer and pleasurable sexual experiences.

 Be a good listener

-Listen to your partner and respect their views.
+Listen to your partner and respect their views and boundaries.
 This is a great way to learn more about your partner.

 Respect privacy